Address: Jenkins Street, Small Heath, Birmingham. B10 0QH

 Our pupils are offered work-related careers advice and support for the next stages of their education.
 We have high expectations for all our pupils and believe in offering our pupils the best chance to achieve and succeed.

-You can also read about what Link Campus pupils have been up to recently in the latest centre newsletter below.
+You can also read about what Link Campus pupils have been up to recently in the latest campus newsletter below.

 Monday – Friday 8.30am-2.00pm.